 Many macro variables are "smooth" in the sense that they are serially correlated.

 An equation with only the constant term and the lagged dependent variable (LDV) on the RHS in many cases fits well.
-The data used for the US model are quarterly, beginning in 1952.1 and ending in 2023.2, 286 observations.
-While this may seem like a large number of observations, there are only two high-inflation periods in the data-the 1970s and the very recent period.
-The period of very high interest rates occurs only under Volcker (late 1970s and early 1980s).
-The period of large stock-price and housingprice fluctuations began only in about 1995.
+The data used for the US model below are quarterly, beginning in 1952.1 and ending in 2023.2, 286 observations.
+While this may seem like a large number of observations, there are only two high-inflation periods in the data-the 1970's and the very recent period.
+The period of very high interest rates occurs only under Volcker (late 1970's and early 1980's).
+The period of large stock-price and housing-price fluctuations began only in about 1995.
 Excluding various extreme periods from the estimation can result in quite different estimates because of reduced variance of the explanatory variables.
-The estimates may mostly be just picking up the serial correlation.
+The estimates may be mostly just picking up the serially correlation.
 More will be said about this later.

-Another aim of this book is to stress the importance of being careful with the data, something that I mentioned in chapter 1 was true when I came to MIT in 1964.
+Another aim of this book is to stress the importance of being careful with the data, something that I mentioned in Chapter 1 was true when I came to M.I.T. in 1964.
 Care with the data has not been a strong point of the new macro.
-As noted in chapter 1, the Smets and Wouters (2007) model has been widely used in the literature, including the data in the model.
+As noted in Chapter 1, the Smets and Wouters (2007) model has been widely used in the literature, including the data in the model.
 Many of the variables in the model, however, are mismeasured.
 First, real consumption is taken to be nominal consumption divided by the GDP deflator, not the consumption deflator.
 This results in large errors in measuring real consumption.
 The same is true for real investment, which is taken to be nominal investment divided by the GDP deflator.

-Second, hours worked is taken to be average weekly hours of all persons in the nonfarm business sector multiplied by total civilian employment.
+Second, hours worked is taken to be average weekly hours of all persons in the nonfarm business sector times total civilian employment.
 This implicitly assumes that government workers have the same average weekly hours as workers in the nonfarm business sector, which is not the case.
 But more important, civilian employment from the household survey is used instead of jobs from the establishment survey.
 Some people have two jobs, and so civilian employment underestimates the number of jobs in the economy.
 This is not just a level difference because the number of people with two jobs is a cyclical variable.
-The correct data are simply not being used.1 establishment survey data (or using the wrong deflators).
+The correct data are simply not being used.2

+An interesting aside about the macro profession is that business economists, who generally don't have the prestige of academic economists, would never be caught confusing household survey data with establishment survey data (or using the wrong deflators).
 On the Friday morning of each month in which the two surveys are simultaneously released, business economists are glued to their computers waiting for the announcements.
 The data from both surveys are analyzed immediately.

-An interesting aside about the macro profession is that business economists, who generally don't have the prestige of academic economists, would never be caught confusing household survey data with